awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tr-evaluation-manifest-snapshot-api.md

 The files are a snapshot since only images that could be used for testing and training are included\.
 Images that can't be verified, such as images in the wrong format, aren't included in the manifest\.
 The testing snapshot location is accessible from the `TestingDataResult` object returned by `DescribeProjectVersions`\.
 The training snapshot location is accessible from `TrainingDataResult` object returned by `DescribeProjectVersions`\.

-The snapshot is in Amazon SageMaker Ground Truth manifest output format with fields added to provide additional information, such as the result of a detection's binary classification\.
+The snapshot is in SageMaker Ground Truth manifest output format with fields added to provide additional information, such as the result of a detection's binary classification\.
 The following snippet shows the additional fields\.

 ```
 "rekognition-custom-labels-evaluation-details": {